kaisergrimlock/InstaKilogram/README.md

 https://www.youtube.com/watch?v=g50LgV-ol9U

 ## How to start/run the website:
-To access the website please enter the htdocs folder:
+- To access the website please direct to the htdocs folder:
   - cd htdocs
+- Run the following command to connect with php localhost port 9000
+  - php -S localhost:9000
-To open the index file please enter the InstaKilogram folder:
+- To open the index file please enter the following command to the browser:
   - localhost:9000/InstaKilogram/index.php
-Please remember to keep the csv files parallel with htdocs The website is programmed to only access csv files if it is 3 folders higher
+- Please remember to keep the csv files parallel with htdocs
+- The website is programmed to only access csv files if it is 3 folders higher

 ## Accounts
 The accounts are in the following format